 If you are concerned about the rules and regulations surrounding business ownership and wealth management, contact a lawyer experienced in property division Dallas, TX relies on to examine your particular case.
 All cases are different but if the above case is similar to your own, you may be able to sue to recover the money or a sum for damages caused by civil theft.

-Thank you to our friends and contributors at Scroggins Family Law, PLLC for their insight into family law.
+Thank you to our friends and contributors at Scroggins Law Group for their insight into family law.